archivesspace/archivesspace/UPGRADING_1.5.0.md

 *Are there any known conversion issues?*

 Due to a change in the ArchivesSpace EAD importer in 2015, some EADs with hierarchical containers not designated by a @parent attribute were turned into multiple instance records.
-This has since been corrected in the application, but we are working on a plugin that will enable you to turn these back into single instances so that subcontainers are not mistakenly turned into top containers.
+This has since been corrected in the application, but we are working on a plugin (now available at [https://github.com/archivesspace/instance_joiner]) that will enable you to turn these back into single instances so that subcontainers are not mistakenly turned into top containers.